-Yasaka Koshin-do「八坂庚申堂」, a small temple with the official name of Daikoku-san Kongo-ji Koshin-do is located in the Higashiyama district of Kyoto, the right next to the famous Yasaka-no-to pagoda.
+Yasaka Koshin-do (八坂庚申堂) is a small temple with the official name of Daikoku-san Kongo-ji Koshin-do.
+The temple is located in the Higashiyama district of Kyoto, the right next to the famous Yasaka-no-to pagoda.

-The temple known for its good faith monkeys is dedicated to Shomen Kongo, a guardian warrior, a deity with healing powers who is said to relieve people of their illnesses.
+Yasaka Koshin-do is known for its good faith monkeys dedicated to Shomen Kongo, a guardian warrior, a deity with healing powers who is said to relieve people of their illnesses.
 Shomen Kongo is called Koshin-san, and Koshin is the faith, incorporated elements from Taoism, Shintoism and Buddhism.

 At Yasaka Koshin-do, you write down your wishes on “kukurizaru”, colored little balls.
 They are actually monkeys, a fabric in the shape of good faith monkeys, with feet and hands tied together, If you write your wishes on the back of the monkey, they will come true instead of placing amulet papers.

 There are also wooden carvings of the well known three monkeys “hear no evil, see no evil, speak no evil” close to the temple entrance.
 In Japan, Monkeys are considered as kind spirits that protect people and their homes against evil spirits.